123jk's Archlinux guide

 To set your timezones enter ln -sf /usr/share/zoneinfo/*Area*/*Location* /etc/localtime.
 To find your location search in the mentioned folder before: ls /usr/share/zoneinfo.
 Then run hwclock --systohc.

-For locale edit /etc/locale.gen, find your desired locale (ex: en_US.UTF-8 UTF-8, de.DE.UTF-8 UTF-8) and uncomment it (delete the #).
+If setting up locale, edit /etc/locale.gen, uncomment (remove the # at the beginning) your desired locale (ex: en_US.UTF-8 UTF-8, de.DE.UTF-8 UTF-8).
 Run locale-gen to generate the locales.
-Then set it by creating /etc/locale.conf(touch /etc/locale.conf) and enter
+Then set it by creating /etc/locale.conf(touch /etc/locale.conf) and put in the locale in the file.

 Set root password & Create a user